ClaudiaLie/MS_4_FitIt/README.md

 ## Skeleton Plane

 ## User stories
+Registration and User Account needs are reached by using Django Allauth, an open source package

 ## Design

 ### Fonts
 ### Icons
+For the logo I have created a design with https://www.designhill.com/tools/logo-maker
 ### Colors
 ### Styling

 # Project Features

 # Technologies Used

 # Testing